nunchuk-io/nunchuk-desktop/README.md

 # Build guideline

-Follow this document to build the application on your platform
+Follow this document to build the application for your platform.

 # Tools
 **Qt libraries and Qt Creator**

- Download the Qt for your platform [Qt offline installer](https://www.qt.io/offline-installers) and install it.
+ Download Qt for your platform [Qt offline installer](https://www.qt.io/offline-installers) and install it.
  Visual studio 2017 or 2019 (for Windows)
 ```
  Notes: